coffeeexistence/PetAdoptionInterviewAssignment/task_breakdown.md

 # Dev notes
 - Persistence of fetched/modified redux data is not required
-- I would use redux-thunk/redux-saga for sufficiently complex requirements, but in this case I will use react components to handle async data flows.
+- I would use redux-thunk/redux-saga for sufficiently complex requirements, but in this case I will use react renderless components to handle async data flows.
-- I h

 # State